aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/charts/shapes-in-charts/add-wordart-watermark-to-chart/_index.md

 {{% alert color="primary" %}}

 You can use WordArt to add special text effects to spreadsheets.
-For example, stretch a title, decorate text, make the text fit a preset shape, or apply the affected text to a chart’s plot area as a watermark.
+For example, stretch a title, decorate text, make the text fit a preset shape, or apply the effect to a chart’s plot area as a watermark.
 The WordArt becomes an object that you can move or position in your spreadsheets to add decoration.

 The following example shows how to add a WordArt shape as a watermark for the chart plot area.